inblockio/aqua-docs/Guardian.md

 This allows the Guardian to read and understand Aqua verified data.
-This allows for the implementation of a wide set of behavioral rules and offers the opportunity to create various 'Smart Contract' languages on top of it.
+This allows for the implementation of a wide set of behavioral rules and offers the opportunity to create various 'Smart contract' languages on top of it.

 The Guardian verifies a file, reads its contents and checks it's